-An inference standing by itself may be extremely probative, see, e.g., Barnes v.
+An inference by itself may be extremely probative, see, e.g., Barnes v.
 United States, 412 U.S. 837, 845-46 (1973) (unexplained possession of recently stolen checks payable to persons unknown to defendant "permitted the inference of guilt" and "was clearly sufficient to enable the jury to find beyond a reasonable doubt that petitioner knew the checks were stolen") (emphasis added), or only minimally appealing, see Reeves v.
-Sanderson Plumbing Products, Inc., 530 U.S. 133, 148 (2000) (recognizing that in ADEA case following Title VII model, even if defendant gives false explanation to conceal something other than discrimination, the prima facie case of the plaintiff and the falsity of the employer's justification will not always be sufficient to sustain a jury's finding of liability for plaintiff because the "inference of discrimination will be weak or nonexistent") (quoting Fisher v.
-Vassar College, 114 F.3d 1332, 1338 (2d Cir.
-1997)).
-It may be strong enough to establish guilt in a criminal case, see American Tobacco Co. v.
+Sanderson Plumbing Products, Inc., 530 U.S. 133, 148 (2000) (in ADEA case under Title VII model, even if defendant gives false explanation to conceal something other than discrimination, prima facie case of the plaintiff and the falsity of the employer's justification will not always be sufficient to sustain a jury's finding of liability for plaintiff because the "inference of discrimination will be weak or nonexistent").
+It may be so strong as to establish guilt, see American Tobacco Co. v.
 United States, 328 U.S. 781, 787 n.4 (1946) (noting need in criminal case for "evidence from which the jury could properly find or infer, beyond a reasonable doubt,' that the accused is guilty") (emphasis added), or so weak that it merely permits the proponent to avoid a nonsuit.

 To require an inference of discriminatory purpose is to require a method of producing evidence about the state of mind of a party.
-That evidence is available only by inference, i.e., by engaging in the process of logical deduction, because no party exercising a challenge that is by definition peremptory would state a discriminatory purpose.
+That evidence is available only by inference, i.e., the process of logical deduction, because no party exercising a challenge that is by definition peremptory would state a discriminatory purpose.
 The inference must still satisfy a persuasiveness threshold.
 As the state supreme court observed, the definition of an inference "does not address . . . how strong the inference must be."
 J.A.
-132 n.4.
+133 n.4.